alpaka-group/llama/documentation/pages/user/mappings.rst

     llama::mapping::AoS

-However as stated it is not possible to combine these mappings with padding, blocking or some other desired more complex mappings.
+There is also a combined array of struct of arrays mapping, but, since the mapping code is more complicated, compilers currently fail to auto vectorize view access.

 .. _label-tree-mapping:

 LLAMA tree mapping
 ^^^^^^^^^^^^^^^^^^

-The LLAMA tree mapping is one approach to archieve the goal of mixing differnt mapping approaches.
-Let's e.g. take the example datum domain from the :ref:`domain section<label-domains>`:
+The LLAMA tree mapping is one approach to archieve the goal of mixing different mapping approaches.
+Furthermore, it tries to establish a general mapping description language and mapping definition framework.
+Let's take the example datum domain from the :ref:`domain section<label-domains>`:

 .. only:: html